Stuart Maconie: Broadcasting

-As a broadcaster, his work has appeared on television and radio.
+As a broadcaster, Maconie's work has appeared on television and radio.

 Radio 1

-He was a music reporter for Mark Goodier's Evening Session on BBC Radio 1, alongside Andrew Collins.
+Maconie was a music reporter for Mark Goodier's Evening Session on BBC Radio 1, alongside Andrew Collins.
 Also on Radio 1, from 1995 to 1997, Maconie joined forces with Collins presenting a music review called Collins and Maconie's Hit Parade, which originally went out on Monday nights from 9 pm to 10 pm and then on Sunday afternoons from 3 pm to 4 pm.
 In addition to this, in October 1996, Maconie took over a weekly album show on Radio 1 on Sunday nights, until late 1997.

 Radio 2

 Maconie joined BBC Radio 2 in 1998, with shows such as All Singing, All Dancing, All Night, a northern soul music show, and, for several years, Stuart Maconie's Critical List on Saturday evenings.
 He also presents documentaries and deputised for Johnnie Walker on Radio 2's Drivetime programme.

 From April 2006 to 29 March 2008, Maconie presented the Saturday afternoon show previously presented by Chris Evans.

 In addition to his Saturday show, on 16 April 2007, Maconie joined forces with Mark Radcliffe to present a new show on BBC Radio 2 which was broadcast between Monday and Wednesday (Monday to Thursday up to April 2010) from 8 pm to 10 pm.
-As of spring 2011 this show was transferred to 6 Music in the afternoon slot, 1 – 4 pm weekdays.

-In 2012 Maconie began presenting The People's Songs, a "story of modern Britain in 50 records".
+In spring 2011, this show was transferred to 6 Music in the afternoon slot, 1 – 4 pm weekdays, later moving to weekend mornings from 8am to 10am.
+In 2012, Maconie began presenting The People's Songs, a "story of modern Britain in 50 records".
 Described as music as social history, 50 programmes in the series examine periods in Britain, the events that were occurring and how a particular song was the soundtrack of that period.

 Radio 5 Live

-From 1994 to 2001, he presented the satirical news review The Treatment, on BBC Radio 5 Live.
+From 1994 to 2001, Maconie presented the satirical news review The Treatment, on BBC Radio 5 Live.

 BBC Radio 6 Music

-He also joined BBC Radio 6 Music from its inception in 2002 where he presents The Freak Zone radio show.
+Maconie also joined BBC Radio 6 Music from its inception in 2002 where he presents The Freak Zone radio show.
 It is described as "the weird, the wonderful and all that's in between", and is very diverse in musical content.
 This show is broadcast every Sunday from 8 pm to 10 pm, and has been supplemented in 2010 with The Freakier Zone, which airs from midnight to 1 am every Saturday night/Sunday morning.
-As of spring 2011 his Radio 2 show with Mark Radcliffe was moved to 6 Music, weekdays 1 – 4 pm.
+In spring 2011, his Radio 2 show with Mark Radcliffe was moved to 6 Music, weekdays 1 – 4 pm.
 The afternoon show ended on 21 December 2018 and moved to the weekend breakfast show in January 2019.